 Jason laughed, and it continued for a few seconds until he finally calmed down and was just grinning.
 Man, how embarrassing!
 Darryl decided to change the subject, whatever the subject might have been.

 “Okay, about sports.
 I’m totally not into participating in sports.
 On the other hand, because I write about sports I need to know exactly how each sport works and what it involves for the guys on the team.
-It takes a lot of research, but the good gods Google and Wikipedia smile down on me.
+It takes a lot of research, but the good gods at Google and Wikipedia smile down on me.
 I’ve also gotten to know the coaches and when they see that I’m interested they give me a lot of information about how a sport works, and what the players at each position are supposed to do, they explain the different plays they use on offense and defense, and what they do to prepare the team each week.
 That way my columns come across as accurate and trustworthy, which is important because it helps my readers be informed.
 I also think it lets me get into the heads of the players.
 That way I have interviews that reflect what a player is actively thinking about and what’s on auto pilot during a game or match.
 That’s the kind of interview I like to write up and publish.”

 “You do a great job.
 Water polo is my favorite sport too, though I’m not interested in what’s in the player’s heads, just what’s in their Speedos.”
 Jason grinned.
 “Guys who are swimmers and who play water polo are the hottest looking athletes to watch, in my opinion.
-Oh, yeah, and wrestlers, too.
+Well, and wrestlers, too.
 Hey, I’m curious.
 You never write about wrestling.
 How come?”

 “Water polo is a fall sport, wrestling is a winter sport.
 Trouble is, basketball is also a winter sport and to keep my job that’s what I have to cover.
 Because of the way basketball games and wrestling matches are scheduled there’s no way I can cover both.”

 “That’s too bad.
 Wrestlers are hot too, though they have a lot less skin to ogle.
-I like the groping and grabbing that goes on, and how some wrestlers get an interesting reaction to all that.
+I like the groping and grabbing that goes on, and how some wrestlers get an interesting reaction to that.
 It’s too bad there’s no one covering wrestling for the school paper, there’s only the scores and team standings each week.

 “You said something about keeping your job.
 You get paid for what you write?”